danzsmith53/space-shuttle-demo/README.md

 1. tox ([installation details](http://tox.readthedocs.io/en/latest/install.html))

 ### Gateway URL
-To determine URL of the gateway you are going to send data to:
+To determine the URL of the gateway you are going to send data to:

 1. From the TAP console, navigate to **Applications**.
 1. Search for space-shuttle-gateway
 1. Copy the application URL.